jklick-so/so4t_bulk_user_deletion/README.md

-# Stack Overflow Enterprise Search Logs
+# Stack Overflow for Teams Bulk User Deletion
 A Python script for Stack Overflow Enterprise that automates the bulk deletion of users.
+This is a web-based approach that uses Selenium to automate the process of deleting users.
+There's a separate project for [bulk user deletion via the SCIM API](https://github.com/jklick-so/soft_scim_user_deletion).

 > **WARNING: This script will permanently delete users from your Stack Overflow Enterprise instance.
 There is no undo.
 Use with caution.**